 Injunctive Relief - This is a court order that causes a person to cease operating a child care facility or imposes conditions to protect children who are in care at the facility from imminent danger.

-Referral to the Prosecuting Attorney - Our action when there is evidence of a statute violation for care of more than 4 children not related to the caregiver without a license.
+Referral to the Prosecuting Attorney - The Section for Child Regulation's action when there is evidence of a statute violation for care of more than 4 children not related to the caregiver without a license.